simulations-plus/ggcognigen/README.md

 - `geom_barcount()`: a utility function working in combination with `geom_bar()` and allowing the display of the (possibly cumulative) count, normalized count, or percentages of the data represented by each bar.
 - `geom_boxplot2()`: a variant on `ggplot2::geom_boxplot()` allowing users to set whisker limits based upon a confidence interval rather than a multiple of the IQR, display outliers with jitter, and providing a slightly different graphical styles for grouping/coloring.
-- `geom_boxcount()`: a utility function working in combination with `geom_boxplot2()` allowing the display of the number of data points used for the calculation of statistics which are graphically represented by each box and whiskers
+- `geom_boxcount()`: a utility function working in combination with `geom_boxplot2()` allowing the display of the number of data points used for the calculation of statistics which are graphically represented by each box and whiskers.
 - `geom_histcount()`: a utility function working in combination with `geom_histogram()` and allowing the display of the cumulative count, density, or percentage of data in each histogram bar.

 ## Stats